NicoleZFortuna/Rpackages/README.md

-If you want to see a preview of what the README will look like, click the <img src="pics/Knit.png" width="50"> button at the top of the main panel of RStudio.
+If you want to see a preview of what the README will look like, click the <img src="pics/Knit.png" width="50"> button at the top of the main pane of RStudio.
+Alternatively, you can run `build_readme()`.
 When you push your package to GitHub, the html version of your README will be visible in your GitHub package page.

+How to install

 # How to use git to track your package over time